Unmortan-Ellary/Vascura-FRONT/README.md

     - **`{{lore ENTRY_NAME}}`**: `You found a Book about Red Dragons: {{lore Red Dragon}}` -> `You found a Book about Red Dragons: Red dragons are ancient...` - Will search Lorebook for Entry Name (Red Dragon) and injects its Entry Prompt along with image, not-case sensitive.
 If added Lorebook Entry have MACRO keys inside it - those keys also be processed.
 This MACRO have high priority and will work even if Lorebook is disabled.
     - **`{{image ENTRY_NAME}}`**: `Red Dragon spreads its wings and takes to the air. {{image Red Dragon Flying}}` -> `Red Dragon spreads its wings and takes to the air.` - Image from Lorebook Entry (Red Dragon Flying) will appear in the chat bellow the last USER message.
     - **`{{anote TEXT}}`**: `{{anote - Think like Dragon.}}` - Temporary adds `- Think like Dragon.` to the end of the last USER Message with newline, works similar to classic Author's Note.
+    - **`{{llm MSGS_NUMBER TEXT}}`**: `{{llm 2 Summarize content in one sentence, use "SHORT:Text" format}}` -> `SHORT: Hero found a Book about Red Dragons...` - Calls LLM Sub-Requests inside Main Request with Custom Context and Instruction.
+Allows Light-Agent Usage - `MSGS_NUMBER` controls how many Chat Messages (recent ones) to use as context for Sub-Request, `TEXT` works as System Prompt and as Latest Message from USER.
+Great to slice complex instructions into a small pin-point tasks each with own Context Data and Prompt to follow.
+Can be nested inside each other to form a chain that use previous Sub-Request result (can be formed as instruction) in next one.
+Using with `{{anote}}` macro allows to form instruction by LLM and push it as direct USER command for Main Request.
+Powerful but time consuming.
 4. **Random**:
     - **`{{roll NdN}}`**: `The Dragon hits you on {{roll 2d6}} HP` -> `The Dragon hits you on 8 HP` - Random Dice Roll function, can generate any kind of rolls that follows NdN loggic: 1d6, 2d10, 3d20.
 Can be used as simple random number generator: 1d1000 etc.
     - **`{{pick A|B|C}}`**: `You better choose {{pick right|left|middle}} section` -> `You better choose right section` - Random Choice out of 2+ Options.